 Living stingy may sound odd to many people.
 Yes, very odd, especially to those who see this as an aberration.
-To those who are used to extravagant or reckless spending lifestyle, stingy lifestyle may connote a sign of poverty.
-But one thing is certain; we’re the sole owner of our money (or wealth), hence we have absolute control on how we use, spend, dispose or disburse it.
+To those who are used to extravagant or reckless spending lifestyle, a stingy lifestyle may connote a sign of poverty.
+But one thing is certain; we’re the sole owner of our money (or wealth); hence we have absolute control over how we use, spend, dispose or disburse it.

-The only caution here is how we spend our money or use our wealth without causing harm or psychological distress to other people.
+The only caution here is how we are spending our money or use our wealth without causing harm or psychological distress to other people.

 Conversely, we view and see those who spend their money carelessly as spendthrifts, prodigals, and squanderers lack total economic wisdom.
 These people cannot imagine wasting their hard-earned money on ‘irrelevant things’ which they do not immediately have needs for.

-If we sweat for earning some bucks, we should be wiser spending it not wasting it.
+If we sweat to earn some money, we should be wiser spending it, not wasting it.

 Hard-earned money that is not picked from any trash-basket needs some economic wisdom, intelligence, some mind searching, and prioritizing before flaunting it on irrelevant items.

 Let me delve into the economic side of stingy living and extravagance.
 Stingy living portent meeting our basic needs which are necessarily required for a good, stable, and healthy living such as food, water, and shelter.
-While extravagant living is driving us crazy to acquire those things that are not totally necessary or relevant to our survival.
+In comparison, extravagant living drives us crazy to acquire those things that are not totally necessary or relevant to our survival.

-The economic interpretation of NEEDS and WANTS are very pertinent in this case.
+The economic interpretation of NEEDS and WANTS is very pertinent in this case.
 The interpretation rings a bell in my ears each time I need to spend my money.

 ‘Needs‘ are basic things that are required for our survival.
 Needs are essential, easy to meet and very limited in nature.
-‘Wants‘ stem out of personal craving, longing, desire for (probably irrelevant) things that have no direct bearing to our stable and healthy life.
+‘Wants‘ stem out of personal craving, longing, desire for (probably irrelevant) things that have no direct bearing on our stable and healthy lifestyle.
 Needs are satiable, not elastic.
 Wants are hard to meet, unlimited in nature and very elastic.
 Wants are practically insatiable.